USS Marmora (1862): Yazoo River operations and burning of Eunice

-In early 1863, Grant and Porter made a plan known as the Yazoo Pass expedition to bypass the Confederate stronghold of Vicksburg by moving through nearby waterways.
+In early 1863, Grant and Porter made a plan that has become known as the Yazoo Pass expedition to bypass the Confederate stronghold of Vicksburg by moving through nearby waterways.
 Smith was in charge of the expedition.
 On February 13, Smith realized that the expedition would take long enough that there would be no chance of surprise, so additional ships, including Marmora, were assigned to the expedition.
 Marmora, with seven other warships and three coal barges, entered Moon Lake on February 20 or 21, where they waited for a number of transports carrying Union Army troops.
-The expedition continued through Yazoo Pass itself on February 26, reaching Coldwater, Mississippi two days later.
-The narrow channel forced the vessels to advance in a single-file line, so Marmora and the other tinclads assigned to the expedition were distributed throughout the column, to best protect the troops transports and expedite the movement of coal barges.
+The expedition continued through Yazoo Pass itself on February 26, reaching Coldwater, Mississippi, two days later.
+The narrow channel forced the vessels to advance in a single-file line, so Marmora and the other tinclads assigned to the expedition were distributed throughout the column, to better protect the troop transports and expedite the movement of coal barges.
 On March 8, Marmora, a towboat, and a transport containing the 29th Iowa Infantry Regiment were left behind at a point on the Tallahatchie River to guard two coal barges.
 By March 13, Marmora had gone back towards the Mississippi River for supplies.
-That day, she met a squadron of vessels loaded with troops for the expedition; Marmora escorted the squadron through Moon Lake to Yazoo Pass the next day.
+That day, she met a squadron of vessels loaded with troops for the expedition and then escorted the squadron through Moon Lake to Yazoo Pass the next day.
 March 14 saw Marmora engaged in a minor skirmish against Confederate land forces.
-Two days later, Marmora led the vessels through Yazoo Pass.
+Two days later, the tinclad led the vessels through Yazoo Pass.
 On March 21, Marmora rejoined the main expeditionary force on the Tallahatchie, together with the ships she was escorting.
 The combined group then moved back down the Tallahatchie towards Confederate-held Fort Pemberton.
 On March 26, Marmora was released from the expedition to escort a group of transports back upriver; she also carried dispatches.